 I’ve written about Juliet in the past and I will continue to write about her in the future.
 She was and remains ones of the most influential voices in my own reading and writing past, and I have learned a great many lessons at her hand.

-Her remarkable skill at weaving legend and original, unique voice is unparalleled.
-She was one of the first authors to teach me that the phrase strong female characters did a disservice to the great many crafters, weavers, domestics and other traditionally-feminine positions that can still be heroines, and damn good ones at that.
+Her remarkable skill at weaving legend and original, unique voice are unparalleled.
+She was one of the first authors to teach me that the phrase strong female characters did a disservice to a great many crafters, weavers, domestics and other traditionally-feminine positions that can still be heroines, and damn good ones at that.
 I will recommend Juliet to anyone in search of adventure, truth, love or redemption and I often return to her tales in times of great sadness or happiness.

 There’s a bit of a drama unfolding where J.K.
 Rowling is concerned right now, but I’m not going to address that.
 Instead, I want to put blinders on to the second-generation and the prequels and the rest of it, and pay homage to one of my all-time most favorite stories.
 Harry Potter influenced me – and the world – at an age when I needed to know heroes could come in my size.
 It showed me that a thousand different traits can help you to save the day – loyalty, brilliance, perseverance, a knowledge of what is right, that going off on your own isn’t the answer, that family comes in all shapes and sizes.
 There are flaws with the Harry Potter series, yes, but the great good it did the world, and me, is undeniable.